chaennyy/Keyword-Attribute-Classification-Using-Multi-domain-Knowledge-Agents/README.md

-# Automated classification of paper attributes
-# using collaborative multi-domain knowledge agents
-# based on keyword interpretation
+# Automated classification of paper attributes<br/>using collaborative multi-domain knowledge agents<br/>based on keyword interpretation

 This repository contains the implementation code and datasets for the methodology presented in our paper, 'Automated classification of paper attributes using collaborative multi-domain knowledge agents based on keyword interpretation'.

 <br/>

 ## Info

 We provide the implementation code for our methodology and five datasets in this repository.